 The Associate of Arts degree is intended for students who either plan to enter employment or who are currently working in a field and want to strengthen their knowledge and skills.
 The Associate of Arts degree will also allow students to complete a significant step toward a four-year bachelor's degree.
 The degree provides breadth in general education while offering study in an area of specialty, all of which are transferable to a bachelor's degree program.
 The Associate of Arts degree program emphasizes the acquisition of foundational skills in an understanding of communication, analysis, critical thinking, information retrieval, and worldview studies, with the goal of preparing students to be Christ-centered in their learning, living, and service.
 The academic requirements for this degree program are typical of those of other major colleges and universities for the first two years of a baccalaureate program.
-Students completing the Associate of Arts degree at Regent can matriculate into the bachelor's degree program at Regent upon admission into the latter program; all of the courses applied to the Associate of Arts degree can be applied to the bachelor's degree at Regent University.
+Students completing the Associate of Arts degree at Regent can matriculate into the bachelor's degree can be applied to the bachelor's degree at Regent University.